benjGam/Response-Normalizer/docs/technical-documentations.md

     - `lower`: This will lower interpreted value.
     - `unchanged`: This will do nothing (it's the default behavior).
     - `replaceValueBy`: [`oldValue`, `newValue`]; This will replace interpreted `oldValue` by `newValue`.
-- `message`: It's global but it also can be overwritten by local declaration
+- `messages`: It's global but it also can be overwritten by local declaration
   - `[anyHTTPRequest]`:
     - `success`: `message to return` (Could use interpretor parameters in there)
     - `error`: `message to return` (Could use interpretor parameters in there)